 So if you notice that your average visitor’s conversion path is 30 days long (after looking at the above report) after first interaction.
 Make sure your conversion history in AdWords is tracking 60 to 90 days of tracking data instead of the default 30 days.

-- For this, go to your AdWords account and click the 3-dot icon in the upper right corner of your account.
+- For this, go to your Google Ads account and click the 3-dot icon in the upper right corner of your account.